-- Personal data will be recorded, processed, transferred and made available online in accordance with the Data Protection Act 1998. - Full information can be found in the schools information security policy.
+- Personal data will be recorded, processed, transferred and made available online in accordance with General Data Protection Regulations and Data Protection legislation. - o Full information can be found in the school's information security policy.

 7.5 Security and Management of Information Systems